ssenmosip/mosip-temp-documentation/Pre-Registration-Sprint10-Service.md

 PRG_BOOK_RCI_009|INVALID_DATE_TIME_FORMAT|If the appointment date is in invalid format PRG_BOOK_RCI_002|Availability not found for the selected time|When availability not found for the requested registration center id or appointment date or time slot
 PRG_BOOK_RCI_012|Demographic service call failed|when rest call to demographic service is failed to retrieve the demographic data
-PRG_BOOK_RCI_016|Availablity table not accessible|access to availibility table fails PRG_BOOK_RCI_005|Booking table not found|acess to appointment table fails PRG_BOOK_RCI_024|Availablity update failed|when appointment availability is failed to update PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
+PRG_BOOK_RCI_016|Availablity table not accessible|access to availability table fails PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_024|Availablity update failed|when appointment availability is failed to update PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
 PRG_BOOK_RCI_013|Booking data not found|while rebooking, when the preregistration status is booked but appointment data not found in the db
 PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to modify the appointment details after the configured time span for rebook
-PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, falled to delete old appointment details
+PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, failed to delete old appointment details

 ### POST /appointment
 This request is used to book mulitple registration centers.
 If the appointment data exists for the requested pre-registration ids, it will cancel it and update the new appointment data.
 If no appointment data then it will book an appointment for specified registration center and time slot.